-On Wednesday, February 17, at 18:30, SNF DIALOGUES held an open discussion between journalists and the public on the current state of journalism in the middle of the COVID-19 pandemic, as part of the “Reflect, Reform, Restart” Journalism Forum by iMEdD (incubator for Media Education and Development).
+On Wednesday, February 17, at 18:30, SNF Dialogues held an open discussion between journalists and the public on the current state of journalism in the middle of the COVID-19 pandemic, as part of the “Reflect, Reform, Restart” Journalism Forum by iMEdD (incubator for Media Education and Development).
 The starting point for the DIALOGUES webcast was the avant-première of iMEdD’s inaugural documentary production Parontes (Present) by Yorgos Avgeropoulos, which took place online before the webcast.
 Avgeropoulos, the main speaker, was joined by a group of renowned journalists, photographers, and filmmakers who contributed to the production of the documentary, despite the current unprecedented conditions.

 In regard to everything we have learned after a full year under the shadow of COVID-19 and looking towards the future, Avgeropoulos commented that “there is a long road ahead of us.
 What concerns me is how we will comprehend the lessons learned from the pandemic in order to build a better tomorrow.
 We must not return to pre-pandemic policies.
 We must move forward as a society.”

-The DIALOGUES discussion also featured Elena Apostolidou (journalist), Fenia Chala (journalist), Sofia Exarchou (screenwriter, director, producer), Phoebe Fronista (journalist, producer, videographer), Marianna Kakaounaki (journalist), Yannis Kolesidis (photojournalist), Kostas Koukoumakas (journalist), Giorgos Moutafis (photojournalist, filmmaker), Yannis Ntrenoyannis (journalist) and Alexia Tsagkari (reporter, filmmaker).
+The Dialogues discussion also featured Elena Apostolidou (journalist), Fenia Chala (journalist), Sofia Exarchou (screenwriter, director, producer), Phoebe Fronista (journalist, producer, videographer), Marianna Kakaounaki (journalist), Yannis Kolesidis (photojournalist), Kostas Koukoumakas (journalist), Giorgos Moutafis (photojournalist, filmmaker), Yannis Ntrenoyannis (journalist) and Alexia Tsagkari (reporter, filmmaker).

-The DIALOGUES discussion took place during the first day of the “Reflect, Reform, Restart” Journalism Forum, dedicated to reflecting on the experience of the pandemic.
+The Dialogues discussion took place during the first day of the “Reflect, Reform, Restart” Journalism Forum, dedicated to reflecting on the experience of the pandemic.
 Participants looked back at how last year affected journalism and society, and at what the pandemic meant for the possibilities of documenting news and reporting it to the public, while emphasizing the need for all of us to be present in the historic moment.

-The DIALOGUES are curated and moderated by Anna-Kynthia Bousdoukou.
+The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou.

-*The opinions expressed by DIALOGUES participants are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
+*The opinions expressed by the SNF Dialogues participants, whether representing officially institutions and organizations or themselves, are solely their own and do not necessarily represent the views of the Stavros Niarchos Foundation (SNF) or iMEdD.
 Speakers’ remarks are made freely, without prior guidance or intervention from the team.